tencent-ailab/hok_env/docs/run_windows_gamecore_on_linux.md

     See also: [sgame_simulator_remote_zmq_wine](../code/remote-gc-server/sgame_simulator_remote_zmq)

-# Build the gamecore image and run the test in the container
+# Construct the gamecore image and perform tests in the container

 ## Build gamecore image

-1. Install the docker
+1. Install Docker

     See also: https://www.docker.com/

-2. Download gamecore from website and save as `hok_env_gamecore.zip`
+2. Download gamecore from [website](https://aiarena.tencent.com/aiarena/zh/open-gamecore) and save as `hok_env_gamecore.zip`

-3. Apply for a license and save it as `license.dat`
+3. [Apply for a license](https://aiarena.tencent.com/aiarena/zh/open-gamecore) and save it as `license.dat`

-    The working dir now looks as follows:
+    The working directory should now appear as follows:
     ```
     # tree -L 1 hok_env
     hok_env
-    ├── code
+    ├── aiarena
     ├── dockerfile
     ├── docs
     ├── hok_env